cvs-health/testilo/README.md

 - `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
 - `lowMotion`: This is true if the browser is to create tabs with the `reduce-motion` option set to `reduce` instead of `no-preference`.
 This makes the browser act as if the user has chosen a [motion-reduction option in the settings of the operating system or browser](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences).
 Motions on pages are, however, often immune to this setting.
 - `creationTimeStamp` and `executionTimeStamp`: These properties will have values assigned to them when jobs are created from the script.
+- `sendReportTo`: This is a URL that Testaro is to send its job reports to, or `''` if the jobs will not be network jobs.
+- `target`: This object contains blank `url` and `what` properties, which will be populated each time the script is converted to a job.
-- `sources.script`: This preserves the ID of the script after the `id` property is replaced with a job ID.
+- `sources.script`: This preserves the ID of the script.
+The `id` property may be revised to a job ID when the script is converted to a job.
-- `sources.sendReportTo`: This (if not `''`) is the URL to which a Testaro agent is to send its report after it performs a job derived from the script.
 - `sources.requester`: This is the email address to which a message announcing the completion of the job is to be sent, if any.
 - `acts`: an array of acts.